Metadata Schema Validation and Linting for Geospatial Workflows

 return errors

 Linters should fail fast and return structured error arrays.
-Avoid attempting semantic validation at this stage; reserve that for schema conformance.
+Do not attempt semantic validation at this stage — reserve that for schema conformance.

 Step 3: Execute Formal Schema Conformance Checks